 Weightless through her liberating breath, empty yet full

-Fearless, yet innocently playfull like a freed soul
+Fearless in thought yet innocently playful, a freed soul

-To slow its clock by bathing in the divine
+To slow its movement, change bathing in the divine

-Bliss and inferno at once, yet no fear
+Bliss and inferno take turns, yet no fear

 See the world like a poet